 No one will prevent you from using SubDirectories or even SubDomains (de.yourbrand.com) for country targeting.
 However, if you have a choice, these solutions will undoubtedly be inferior to the ones suggested above.

 Build local popularity and trust.
 This is how you will be able to connect with your international community - by looking for local touchpoints.
+According to this France consumer market insight, for example, holding a .fr domain for your French pages helps maximize conversions due to the trust factor.
 Also, get to know your competitors (those with whom you share an audience) and find out what type of content works best.